The curriculum is focused on three broad competencies: managing

 a given situation.
 The specific topics

-featured in the Academy are organized by these four roles with plenty of
+featured in the Academy are organized by these four roles with ample

 discussion about effective execution.